Searching for God

 There are numerous reasons why man today is perhaps more lonely than ever — technology being one of them.
 We have replaced presence with texts, our voices with emails, our active listening with “likes.”
 We have never been so “in touch” with each other and yet so out of touch.

-I like to say that community is the “eighth” sacrament.
-How many times have I experienced the Lord’s presence — His love, healing, wisdom and assurance through community!
+I like to say, then, that community is the “eighth” sacrament.
+How many times have I experienced the Lord’s presence — His love, healing, renewal, wisdom and assurance through community!
 This is God’s intentional design from the very beginning of time, a design that finds its fruition in the Body of Christ!

 The Church in this world is the sacrament of salvation, the sign and the instrument of the communion of God and men. —Catechism of the Catholic Church (CCC), n.
 780